papix/Anego/README.md

 # NAME

-Anego - The RDBMS migrator as our elder sister.
+Anego - The database migration utility as our elder sister.

 # SYNOPSIS